Greetings from Northern VA

 O for offset L for line C for circle etc

-but trust me... give the 2 letter hotkey commands a go they are more practical to use I've gone back to the Qcad default hotkeys and I have no problem switching between Qcad and Acad.. in fact now I rarely use Acad maybe to run a lisp routine.. that's pretty much it.. anyway try playing with these hotkeys in Qcad.
+but trust me... give the 2 letter hotkey commands a go they are more practical to use :) I've gone back to the Qcad default hotkeys and I have no problem switching between Qcad and Acad.. in fact now I rarely use Acad e_surprised maybe to run a lisp routine.. that's pretty much it.. :) anyway try playing with these hotkeys in Qcad.

 Tip..
-Hitting the space bar after the command lets you type in the command bar
+Hitting the space bar after the command lets you type in the command bar :wink:

 LI = line